killjay/CafeCal/privacy-policy.md

 - **Provide core features** — Log your meals, track nutrition and exercise, record weight history, and calculate daily/weekly analytics and streaks.
 - **Analyze meals with AI** — When you submit a photo or text description, it is sent to our servers (Firebase Cloud Functions) and processed using the Gemini API to estimate nutritional content.
 Photos are transmitted solely for analysis and are not stored long-term.
 - **Sync with Apple HealthKit** — With your permission, we read and write health data (steps, active calories, distance, heart rate, and flights climbed) to keep your fitness picture complete.
 This data is never sold or used for advertising.
-- **Improve the app** — Firebase Analytics helps us understand how features are used so we can make MyPlate better.
+- **Improve the app** — Firebase Analytics helps us understand how features are used so we can make Café Cal better.
 We do not build advertising profiles from this data.
 - **Manage your account** — Authenticate your identity, maintain your preferences, and handle subscription billing.
 - **Send notifications** — Deliver reminders, streak updates, and important account or subscription alerts you have opted into.